PRAGMATIC Security Metrics

-The PRAGMATIC method is straightforward, cheap and easy to apply, meaning that busy security managers can get up and running in a matter of hours.
+The PRAGMATIC method is straightforward, cheap and easy to apply, meaning that busy information/cybersecurity managers and CISOs can get up and running in a matter of hours.

 Metrics are used not only to track and report performance but to identify problem areas and opportunities, and so drive security improvements.
-With a focus on using measurement data in support of management decisions, the book takes the discussion up a level by elaborating on the design of an information security measurement system with obvious application in support of an information security management system as described by ISO/IEC 27001.
+With a focus on using measurement data in support of management decisions, the book takes the discussion up a level by elaborating on the design of an Information Security Measurement System with obvious application as an integral part of an Information Security Management System as described by ISO/IEC 27001.

 As soon as you appreciate the power of the PRAGMATIC method, you’ll be itching to put it into practice, especially if you, your colleagues and managers are presently struggling with security metrics.
 Aside from the P.R.A.G.M.A.T.I.C. mnemonic representing nine criteria for assessing and scoring metrics, the approach is pragmatic in the ordinary everyday sense of the word.
 You certainly don’t need a doctorate in statistics to make use of this book!
 Practical tips are scattered liberally throughout, with further information and references in the footnotes.
 We separated them out from the main text to encourage you to read quickly through the book at first to understand the overall approach, then go back to explore particular aspects in more detail as you apply the learning.
 It is an introductory guide/overview and a more detailed implementation guide/training manual, all rolled into one.